What’s your approach to feeding children?

 One strategy I encourage families to do is add fruit to every meal.
 I encourage the concept that “fruit is always a yes.”
 Whenever hunger sets in, a piece of fruit can satisfy and provide good nutrition.
 Make sure there are different fruits available and substitute whole fruit with berries or cut up fruit to keep things interesting and colorful.

-What are three simple steps families can use that make meal time a family affair?
+What are three simple steps families can use that make mmealtimea family affair?

 How can a parent encourage healthy eating in school or other environments that are surrounded by packaged foods high in sugar and salt?